 - Shows imperfections easily

-The only thing I have used semi-gloss for is wall trim and doors.
+The only thing I have used semi-gloss finish for is wall trim and doors.
 A lot of people will use it on kitchen cabinets or certain furniture builds.
-Semi-gloss does offer high resistance to moisture so using it in a place with a lot of steam like a bathroom is another good place for it.
+Semi-gloss does offer high resistance to moisture, so using it in a place with a lot of steam like on bathroom walls would be another good choice.

 - Highest level of reflection

 - Easy to wipe off, holds up best to being touched frequently

 - Best in high-traffic areas